Day Two

 - FLEXIBILITY is key to allow trade and competitiveness – how can we achieve it?
 How much subsidies are required to progress?

-- Opportunities for neighboring countries
+- Opportunities for neighbouring countries

 - Development of new gas for power generation capacity in the region as a balancing (and under certain conditions, substituting) solution for renewable energy